Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Not a Big4 Park member?
 West Beach Parks have their own loyalty Beach Club.
 It’s free to sign up and you can receive 10% off future stays.
 Sign up at their website here.

-Big4 West Beach is ideally positioned, just west of Adelaide and right on the coast.
+Big4 West Beach Caravan Park is ideally positioned, just west of Adelaide and right on the coast.
 You couldn’t get much closer other than being on the sand!

 It’s only 10km west of the CBD, taking about a 20-minute drive.
 West Beach has over 1km of sandy beach, perfect for swimming and just relaxing the days away.

-Big4 West Beach is part of West Beach Parks, recently changed name from Adelaide Shores.
-The West Beach Parks Resort is not part of the Big4 West Beach Park and can cause some confusion.
+Big4 West Beach Caravan Park is part of West Beach Parks, recently changed its name from Adelaide Shores.
+The West Beach Parks Resort is not part of the Big4 West Beach Caravan Park and can cause some confusion.
 It did to us.
-The two parks are separate and do not share internal facilities
+The two parks are separate and do not share internal facilities.

-The Eco Tents at Big4 West Beach Park
+The Eco Tents at Big4 West Beach Caravan Park

 Each 4 person tent is the same size, facing the same direction.
 They have a safari look about them, being khaki/tan in colour and stretched canvas to create the 4 walls and external roof.